crypticwisdom/spark-tutorial-with-pyspark/1-spark-fundamentals/2-guide-to-spark.md

 - `SparkContext` = the old main entry point to Spark (for RDDs) defined by SparkCore
 - `SparkSession` = the new unified entry point (for DataFrame, SQL, etc.).

-### Data Loading diff. in SparkSession and SparkContext:
+### Data Loading diff. in SparkSession and SparkContext

 - `SparkContext.textFile(...)` creates **RDD**
 - `SparkSession.read.csv(...)` creates **DataFrame** (backed by RDD internally)

 ---

 ## 🚦5. **Deployment Modes**

 `Where the driver lives after submitting job`

 - **Local Mode:** The driver and executors both live on your machine (so technically, it's also deployed locally).
 When `local[...]` is used.
 No cluster manager needed.
 - **Client Mode:** Driver runs locally or on the machine which run thee submit command; executors run on the cluster.
 Ideal for testing/debugging.
 - **Cluster Mode:** Driver runs within the cluster together with the executors.
 Suitable for production.